saidvandeklundert/saidvandeklundert.github.io/_posts/2021-2-11-juniper-xml-examples.md

 </rpc-reply>
 ```

 I stored the example script as `example.py` and ran it with `python -i`.
-This will drop you in the interpretor and allows you to paste in the following snippets and examples.
+This will drop you in the interpreter and allows you to paste in the following snippets and examples.

 ## Examples on how to use XPATH to navigate the RPC return: